MrSinho/shvulkan/README.md

 ## [Graphics example overview](examples/src/graphicsExample.c)

-This example demonstrates how to setup a vulkan environment, allocate, write and bind memory to the GPU, write a vertex and a fragment shader, build a graphics pipeline, bind inputs with a command buffer, query draw calls (with indexing and without indexing, with instancing and without instancing) to a graphics queue and synchronize data between host and graphics card.
+This example demonstrates how to setup a vulkan environment, allocate, write and bind memory to the GPU, enable multisampled anti aliasing, write a vertex and a fragment shader, build a graphics pipeline, bind inputs with a command buffer, query draw calls (with indexing and without indexing, with instancing and without instancing) to a graphics queue and synchronize data between host and graphics card.
 The following diagram briefly shows what happens in this example program:

 [![](examples/diagrams/shvulkan%20graphics.drawio.svg)](examples/diagrams/shvulkan%20graphics.drawio.svg)